torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 Let's see what we get when we use File class instead of CSV class.
-Of course, we have to parse the CSV file ourselves, but in this case it's trivial.
+Of course, we have to parse the CSV file ourselves, but in this case, it's trivial.

 ```ruby
 hash = {}